-Suntegrity 5 in 1 Natural Moisturizing Face Sunscreen SPF 30 (Tinted) is the best face sunscreen I have found, I love it!
+Suntegrity 5 in 1 Tinted Face Sunscreen, Broad Spectrum SPF 30 is the best face sunscreen I have found, I love it!
 The active ingredient is 20% non-nano zinc oxide.
 It’s a tinted BB cream with no white cast.
 It’s fragrance-free, essential oil-free, and moisturizing without causing breakouts or clogged pores.
 It’s lightly tinted, which evens out skin tone and perfects the skin, and very natural looking (it blends right into your skin).
 The formula has a lot of hydrating and skin benefiting ingredients making your skin soft and smooth.
-Suntegrity 5 in 1 Face Sunscreen is suitable for all skin types and does a great job at protecting your skin (and melasma) from the sun.
+Suntegrity 5 in 1 Tinted Sunscreen is suitable for all skin types and does a great job at protecting your skin (and melasma) from the sun.

 You can check out my review of Suntegrity Face Sunscreens here.